zooniverse/front-end-monorepo/docs/arch/adr-16.md

   - Error boundaries are built-in (if we break one thing, we don't necessarily break everything)
   - To make changes to one thing, we don't need to recompile and rebuild _everything_ in development, at least

-...but that working across multiple repos can be pretty tedious: adding a feature which requires changes to more than one package requires multiple pull requests to different repos, for example.
-So Roger set it up as a monorepo using Lerna.
+Working across multiple repos can be pretty tedious: adding a feature which requires changes to more than one package requires multiple pull requests to different repos, for example, and publishing updated packages in the correct order.
+So Roger set this project up as a monorepo using Lerna.
 This started out fine, but we hit some issues in the development of Planet Hunters TESS:

   - `styled-components` wasn't collect styling from symlinked dependencies, causing a FOUC on initial render: https://github.com/zooniverse/front-end-monorepo/issues/327
   - Adding the `@zooniverse/standard` package broke the build because Lerna wasn't correctly linking it up: https://github.com/zooniverse/front-end-monorepo/pull/958